ms Rotterdam accidents and incidents

 |24 September 2004||Propulsion / Power Loss|

-In September 2004, the ship was on Transatlantic repositioning cruise from Europe to Canada and the USA.
+On September 24, 2004, the ship was on Transatlantic repositioning cruise from Europe to Canada and the USA.
 The Atlantic Ocean crossing coincided with Hurricane Karl (category 4 storm) that formed right in the mid-Atlantic Ocean, then turned north.

 The unfortunate to navigate in such harrowing weather conditions vessel had numerous encounters with huge rogue waves (up to 30 ft / 9 m) and sustained serious damages.
 The situation became even worse when on Sept 24, while en-route to NYC, the ship lost power for ~3 hours right in the middle of the Atlantic.
 The engineering crew found an issue with the engines’ filter system.
 Accumulation of sediment in the lubricating filters forced the crew to shut down all the 5 diesel engines at ~6 pm.
 Soon the hotel operations were powered by the ship’s emergency generators, but both stabilizers became ineffective.

 A total of 85 passengers and 5 crew suffered injuries.
-The most seriously injured were 2 passengers with fractures – a woman with a broken femur (thigh bone) and a man with broken collarbone.
+The most seriously injured were 2 passengers with fractures – a woman with broken femur (thigh bone) and a man with broken collarbone.
 The rest sustained bruises and minor contusions.
 The ship was diverted to Halifax (NS Canada) for medical assistance.
 Vessel's all lower portholes (cabins with non-opening windows) were completely underwater.

 As compensation, all passengers received 50% refund, plus full refunds for all booked Halifax NS tours.

 |April 2004||Cruise Illness / Norovirus Outbreaks|

 In April 2004, CDC reported on the voyage April 2 to 15, a Norovirus outbreak (gastrointestinal illness) infected 38 passengers (out of 1262, or 3%) and 7 crew (out of 560, or 1,3%).
 All sick suffered from Norovirus symptoms (vomiting, diarrhoea) and were quarantined to their cabins.
 The ship was on 13-day Caribbean cruise roundtrip from homeport Baltimore MD.